HL7/US-Core/input/pagecontent/index.md

   - [Profiles and Extensions]\: This page lists the US Core Profiles and Extensions defined in this guide to exchange quality data.
     - Each US Core Profile page includes a narrative description that lists all the [Mandatory] and [Must Support] data elements, profile-specific implementation guidance, and formal definition.
 A "Quick Start" guide summarizes the supported search transactions for each profile.
 Although the guidance typically focuses on the profiled elements, it also may cover un-profiled elements to aid with implementation and certification.
   - [Search Parameters and Operations]\: This page lists the defined US Core Operations and Search Parameters used in US Core transactions.
-  - [Terminology]\: This page lists the US Core Value Sets, and Code Systems defined for the profiles.
+  - [Terminology]\: This page lists the US Core ValueSets, and CodeSystems defined for the profiles.
   - [Capability Statements]\: These pages define the expected FHIR capabilities of the US Core Servers and Clients.
 - [Security]\: This page documents the general security requirements and recommendations for actors.
 - [Examples]\: This page lists all the examples used in this guide. {% include nonnormative-example-boilerplate.md -%}